-Dr. Handa provides comprehensive care for sleep disorders including sleep apnea.
+Dr. Handa provides comprehensive care for sleep apnea with airway-centered dentistry.
 We welcome children and adults who have been recently diagnosed with sleep apnea or who may have concerns about the quality of their sleep.
 If you have been told that you snore, are often tired and groggy during the day or are experiencing any other signs of a sleep problem, it is important to seek an evaluation as soon as possible.

 Signs and symptoms will vary from patient to patient and are also different in children when compared to adults.
 Dr. Handa is committed to offering the highest standard of care using scientific-based techniques.
 As a VIVOS dentist in Acton, she stays informed on the latest studies and treatment therapies.

 What causes sleep apnea?

 There are risk factors for developing sleep apnea, most of which are influenced by a pre-existing airway issue often related to the oral structure of the palate and jaw.
 Many adult patients with sleep apnea or sleep-disordered breathing were mouth breathers from a young age.

 Common risk factors for sleep apnea can include: